Royalty's sweetened offer puts pressure on Elan board

 Aldermore Group Plc reported a 34 percent jump in full-year profit as the British bank issued more mortgages and loans to homeowners as well as small and medium enterprises.

-DUBLIN/NEW YORK Royalty Pharma's ROYPH.UL sweetened its bid for Irish drugmaker Elan ELN.I, heaping pressure on its management to open its books to the U.S. investment firm in the hope of a better offer, analysts and shareholders said on Monday.
+DUBLIN/NEW YORK Royalty Pharma's ROYPH.UL sweetened bid for Irish drugmaker Elan ELN.I heaps pressure on Elan's management to open its books to the U.S. investment firm in the hope of a better offer, analysts and shareholders said on Monday.

 The New York-based company, targeting royalty rights for multiple sclerosis (MS) treatment Tysabri worth hundreds of millions of dollars annually, said the offer may fall below $12 depending on Elan's pricing of a share buyback this week.

-It urged shareholders, many of whom it has met in recent weeks, to pressure Elan's board to accept its bid.

-Royalty's advances have threatened to scupper Elan's plan to reinvent itself through a series of acquisitions and reward shareholders with cash after selling its 50 percent interest in Tysabri for $3.25 billion plus future royalties to U.S. partner Biogen Idec.
-(BIIB.O)
+Elan wants to reinvent itself through a series of acquisitions and reward shareholders with cash after selling its 50 percent interest in Tysabri for $3.

 The company, in which U.S. group Johnson & Johnson (JNJ.N) holds an 18 percent stake, secured strong approval from shareholders last week for the $1 billion buyback priced at between $11.25 and $13 a share.